 If you’re new to the world of dedicated servers, this guide is here to help orient you so you can make the best decision for your website’s needs.
 Below, we will break down just what a dedicated server is, the different types of dedicated web hosting plans available, and the unique advantages of choosing a dedicated server over a shared hosting solution.

 A dedicated server provides your website with its own individual server, which means you do not have to share the same server resources with multiple sites or applications.
 This allows websites with intensive traffic demands to provide end users with a consistent and reliable user experience (UX), even during large traffic spikes.
 Dedicated servers also give you full control over your server’s configurations, such as what software it runs on and its security infrastructure.

 What is Dedicated Server Hosting?

 Dedicated server hosting provides you with individual access to a remote server.
 Supplied by a hosting provider, this server is completely dedicated to you and your website, which means you’ll have full control over server configuration and access to all of your server’s resources (typically, hosting providers also supply server technical support when needed).
 While dedicated servers can share network access with nearby dedicated servers in a colocation data center, they do not share the same hardware with other servers.

-Different Types of Dedicated Web Hosting Plans
+Different Management Types for Dedicated Web Hosting Plans

 When choosing a dedicated web hosting plan, you can select from managed vs unmanaged dedicated servers: